How Safe Are You From Being Fired on FMLA Leave?

 “It has always been that many employers have been worried that, if they have an employee with a serious health condition, the person will be ‘unreliable,’” says Susan Ritz, an employment lawyer at Ritz Clark & Ben-Asher.
 “With new moms, the fear is that now she will make leave requests and have to leave work early or take more sick time to care for her child.”

 Thus, the employee protections put into place by FMLA leave policy.
 The termination, Ottinger says, must be for a legitimate business reason, such as poor performance or documented theft from the company.
-More, he says, the company bears the burden of proving it had a legitimate reason to fire the employee who was on leave and no reasonable accommodation was not available.
+Moreover, he says, the company bears the burden of proving it had a legitimate reason to fire the employee who was on leave and no reasonable accommodation was available.

 Ritz says the vast majority of FMLA actions are settled before trial.
 “If they do go all the way to trial, you are looking at two years, on average, to resolve a case,” she says.